Garfield-Palouse High School: A Promising Practice in Creating an Inclusive High School Science Lab

 The inclusive science classroom at Garfiled-Palouse High School is a promising practice because it allows students with mobility impairments to fully participate in science labs with their non-disabled peers.

-Additional information on purchasing accessible lab products can be found at the Barrier Free Education website and in the DO-IT publication Making Science Labs Accessible to Students with Disabilities.
+Additional information on purchasing accessible lab products can be found in the DO-IT publication Making Science Labs Accessible to Students with Disabilities.

 For general information on working with students with disabilities in science courses, consult Working Together: Science Teachers and Students with Disabilities and/or view the video by the same title.
 Strategies for fully including students with disabilities in science and math activities can be found in The Winning Equation: Access + Attitude = Success in Math and Science publication and in the video by the same title.
 You may also wish to consult the comprehensive resource and presentation materials Making Math, Science and Technology Instruction Accessible to Students with Disabilities A Resource for Teachers and Teacher Educators.